The History of the

 The preservation of the character of the village and its unique system of trails along with the natural beauty of the Tomales Bay watershed are historic concerns of the Inverness Association.

-Historic activities of the Foundation and Association include the Waterdogs and the Gables, projects that reveal the diversity of needs intrinsic to Inverness.
-Over the years since 1980, the Inverness Foundation has often been able to support swimming classes for children (Waterdogs) at Shell Beach during the last week of July and the first week of August.
+Historic activities of the Association include the Waterdogs and the Gables, projects that reveal the diversity of needs intrinsic to Inverness.
+Over the years since 1980, the Inverness Association has often been able to support swimming classes for children (Waterdogs) at Shell Beach during the last week of July and the first week of August.
 This important program was initiated and managed for years by Maidee Moore, a longtime resident of Inverness.